AaronCWacker/AzureModels4AI/Create an AI Cosmos DB.md

 ![image](https://github.com/user-attachments/assets/7e84b25d-38ab-4d41-abad-276ae8c3d6b1)

-You're absolutely right, and I apologize for the confusion in my previous response.
+# Create Azure Function and Stored Procedure to call ScienceBrain and save results.

+This is loosely coupling the Azure Function, the Huggingface Python Streamlit App with Query Parameter Inferencing, and the Azure Cosmos DB to run it all.
+These three components together are infinitely scalable and form a data storage and control process with preprocessing in our Azure Cosmos DB which allows us to do cool things!

 Let's create an Azure Function to handle the HTTP request and a new stored procedure to call this function.

 First, let's create an Azure Function:
-Azure Function: ProcessPromptClick to open code
+1. Azure Function: ProcessPromptClick to open code
-Now, let's create a new stored procedure that will call this Azure Function:
+2. Now, let's create a new stored procedure that will call this Azure Function:
-Updated Azure Cosmos DB Stored Procedure: processPromptClick to open code To implement this solution:
+3. Updated Azure Cosmos DB Stored Procedure:
+4. processPrompt

+To implement this solution:
   Deploy the Azure Function:

 Create a new Function App in Azure.

 Create a new HTTP-triggered function and paste the code from the "Azure Function: ProcessPrompt" artifact.

 Make sure to install the axios and @azure/cosmos packages in your Function App.

 Set up the following application settings in your Function App:

-CosmosDBConnectionString: Your Cosmos DB connection string
-DatabaseName: Your database name
-ContainerName: Your container name
+**CosmosDBConnectionString**: Your Cosmos DB connection string **DatabaseName**: Your database name **ContainerName**: Your container name